nr501/AWS_IoT_DeviceShadow/README.md

      amplify configure
   ```
   Follow the steps:
-  1. Sign in to your AWS administrator account
+  a.
+Sign in to your AWS administrator account
-  2. Specify AWS Region you want to deploy the Amplify application
+  b.
+Specify AWS Region you want to deploy the Amplify application
-  3. Specify the username of the IAM User that you will create in the next step
+  c.
+Specify the username of the IAM User that you will create in the next step
-  4. Click on the link provided to log into the AWS Management Console
+  d.
+Click on the link provided to log into the AWS Management Console
-  5. Select AWS access type (access key for programmatic access is sufficient) - Next: Permissions
+  e.
+Select AWS access type (access key for programmatic access is sufficient) - Next: Permissions
-  6. Verify the Policy name "AdministratorAccess-Amplify" is preselected - if not -> select the checkbox
+  f.
+Verify the Policy name "AdministratorAccess-Amplify" is preselected - if not -> select the checkbox
-  7. Next: Tags and Next: Review
+  g.
+Next: Tags and Next: Review
-  8. Create User and copy the Access key ID and secret access key to a local NotePad
+  h.
+Create User and copy the Access key ID and secret access key to a local NotePad
-  9. Back in your Cloud9 environment enter the secret key ID and secret access key and press enter
+  i.
+Back in your Cloud9 environment enter the secret key ID and secret access key and press enter
-  10. Congratulation !
+  Congratulation !
 You setup your Amplify environment and created the Amplify User

 3. Initialize Amplify project